Tel Aviv is priciest city, outranking Paris in new report

-TEL AVIV, Israel (AP) — Residents of Israel’s seaside metropolis Tel Aviv have for years complained of how expensive it is, with living costs taking a chunk out of their paychecks.
+TEL AVIV, Israel — Residents of Israel’s seaside metropolis Tel Aviv have for years complained of how expensive it is, with living costs taking a chunk out of their paychecks.

 Now a new report affirms their quibbles.
 Tel Aviv has emerged as the most expensive city to live in, according to the Economist Intelligence Unit, a research group linked to the Economist magazine.
 The city, which was previously ranked 5th most expensive, has now surpassed other pricy places like Paris and Singapore.